AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-yourself.md

 Use this procedure to remove yourself from a community.
 When you leave a community, you will no longer be able to access the community or its data.

+**Notes:**

+- Community administrator permissions are not required to complete this task.

-**Note:** Community Owners cannot remove themselves from the community.
+- Community Owners cannot remove themselves from the community.

 To remove yourself from a community, follow these steps: